Miasteczko Studenckie AGH

-Miasteczko Studenckie AGH is the student campus of AGH University of Krakow and an osiedle in Kraków.
+Miasteczko Studenckie AGH is the student campus of AGH University of Kraków and an osiedle in Kraków.
 It lies mostly between Reymonta, Tokarskiego, Nawojki and Miechowska streets.

-There are 8500 accommodations for students of AGH (5400 places), Jagiellonian University, Pedagogical University of Cracow, Cracow University of Economics, Agricultural University of Cracow, and others.
+There are 8500 accommodations for students of AGH (5400 places), Jagiellonian University, Pedagogical University of Kraków, Kraków University of Economics, Agricultural University of Kraków, and others.

-Rooms are occupied by 2-3 persons each.
+Rooms are occupied by 2–3 persons each.

-In the summer, it becomes the biggest hotel center in Poland, offering 4000 accommodations.
+In the summer, it becomes the biggest hotel center in Poland, offering 4,000 accommodations.

 Due to the extraterritoriality of the university, it's the only place in Kraków where drinking alcohol in the open air is allowed.